The CEO problem with inter-block memory

 We characterize the minimum sum rate as a convex optimization problem over $K$ parameters; an explicit formula is given in the case of identical observation channels.
 Similar to the corresponding result for $t = 1$ \cite{prabhakaran2004ceo,oohama2005rate},\cite[Th.
 12.3]{el2011network}, our extension of the Berger-Tung inner bound is tight in this case.
 To compute the bound, we split up the directed minimal mutual information problem into a sum of easier-to-solve optimization problems.
 To tie the parameters of those optimization problems back to those of the original optimization problem, we extend the technique developed by Wang et al. \cite{wang2010sum} for the time horizon $t = 1$, to $t > 1$.
-That extension is nontrivial.
-A device that facilitates an understanding of how estimation errors behave over multiple time instances is the reversal of the channels from $\{X_i\}$ to $\{Y_i^k\}$:
+A device that helps us track the behavior of optimal estimation errors over multiple time instances is the reversal of the channels from $\{X_i\}$ to $\{Y_i^k\}$:

 where